Explorers Club Year 4

 OUTING 1 | Team Building

 Our first outing of the year will be all about reconnecting as a group, diving into leadership activities, and exploring the nature that surrounds us.
-There will be plenty of opportunities for free exploration, games, and socio-emotional skills-building.
-We will also revisit activities, tools, and language that we’ve worked on in the past to strengthen our inter/intra personal communication and problem-solving skills.
-Make sure to pack your nature journal.
+There will be plenty of opportunities for free exploration, games, and socio-emotional skill-building.
+We will also revisit activities, tools, and language that we’ve worked on in the past to strengthen our inter/intrapersonal communication and problem-solving skills.
+Make sure to pack your nature journal and maybe a bathing suit, towel, and closed-toed water shoes.

 OUTING 2 | SKILLS